Arclio/arclio-mcp-tooling/packages/google-workspace-mcp/README.md

 - **Email Analysis → Presentation Creation**: Parse emails and convert insights into slides
 - **Drive Document Processing**: Read, analyze, and create summaries of documents
+- **Document Creation & Management**: Create new Google Docs and retrieve metadata for existing documents
 - **Calendar Management**: Schedule meetings based on email communications
 - **Document Generation**: Create structured documents from AI-generated content
 - **Multi-stage Operations**: Combine tools for complex operations like creating a presentation based on data from a spreadsheet